jg1011/rust-basics/docs/common-concepts.md

 }
 ```

 will take the immutable x=5, shadow it with an immutable x = x+1 (i.e. the original var + 1), again shadow it with an immutable x = x * 2 (i.e. the original var + 1 then * 2).
-On print 1, this final var will be the version of x in scope, on print 2, it will be x + 1 = 6.
+On print 1, this final var will be the version of x in scope, 12, and on print 2 it will be x + 1 = 6.
 Note we define a new scope be inserting code into curly braces.

 The key difference with mutability is that we need to assign with let when shadowing as we're creating something new.